 Creating the phrase ‘when sleep and peeing alone become life’s greatest pleasure’, Kelly writes of her own journey as a wife and mother in an open and honest way with some added humour that you won’t find in any parenting books.
 “Becoming a mum is the hardest yet most rewarding job in the world but comes with the most unique experiences as well.
 The Realistic Mum blog is to show all mums they aren’t alone in the journey of motherhood and not always being able to keep it together is completely normal”.

-Look out for her new children’s book “Look at the Clouds, What Can you See?” available soon to purchase as an ebook from her website.
+Look out for her new children’s book “Look at the Clouds, What Can you See?” available soon to purchase as an ebook.